What is compliance in asset management?

 On the other hand, Deloitte points out that increasing costs to improve compliance – whether with human resources or technology – can be a challenge for companies that need to invest in the core business.
 Still, as we will see, perhaps here lies the solution to automating processes and increasing compliance in asset management.

-How does technology transform the asset management compliance system?
+How can technology transform asset management compliance?

-• Digitise information
+Digitise information

 Without data, you can’t do good asset management.
 That’s why it’s important to digitise information.
 Plus, if you record some of that data automatically, with the help of sensors, you reduce human error.

-• Compliance monitoring / surveillance
+Compliance monitoring / surveillance

-• Automate audits
+Automate audits

 Audits are very effective in detecting non-conformities and applying reactive measures.
 With asset management software, you can set up automatic audits and prevent errors from being perpetuated over time.